In a move that has been praised by parents everywhere, a dad of four has chucked in the dinner-making towel, once and for all!

 How do you and your family eat dinner?

-12 mums reveal dinners their kids actually eat
+12 mums reveal the no-fuss dinners their kids actually eat